 Construction began on the site by removing the surrounding soil and damaged metal drainage pipe to clear the way for an entirely new drainage system.
 The job required 18 units of 60” Class III concrete pipe, totaling two 80 foot rows.
 Once the pipe was installed, the contractor used a flowable fill ready-mix to surround the pipe, curing them in place.
 The concrete provided more support for the structure to prevent the possibility of a future washout because of soft soils.
 Headwalls were added to the site for additional strength.
 After the concrete cured, the road was repaved, completing the job.

-Florida Safety Contractors were able to meet the incentive bonus by completing the project within five days.
+Florida Safety Contractors was able to meet the incentive bonus by completing the project within five days.
 County Materials played a vital role in ensuring Florida Safety Contractors met the incentive bonus by delivering pipe on an as needed basis; units were delivered at all times of the day and night, ensuring construction work never stopped.